Systems engineering: Performance engineering

 Performance engineering is the discipline of ensuring a system meets customer expectations for performance throughout its life.
 Performance is usually defined as the speed with which a certain operation is executed or the capability of executing a number of such operations in a unit of time.
 Performance may be degraded when operations queued to execute are throttled by limited system capacity.
 For example, the performance of a packet-switched network is characterized by the end-to-end packet transit delay or the number of packets switched in an hour.
 The design of high-performance systems uses analytical or simulation modeling, whereas the delivery of high-performance implementation involves thorough performance testing.
 Performance engineering relies heavily on statistics, queueing theory, and probability theory for its tools and processes.

 Program management and project management

 Program management (or project management) has many similarities with systems engineering, but has broader-based origins than the engineering ones of systems engineering.
 Project management is also closely related to both program management and systems engineering.
-Both include scheduling as engineering support tool in assessing interdisciplinary concerns under management process.
+Both include scheduling as an engineering support tool in assessing interdisciplinary concerns under the management process.
 In particular, the direct relationship of resources, performance features, and risk to the duration of a task or the dependency links among tasks and impacts across the system lifecycle are systems engineering concerns.